jobint001/Feedback_analysis/Report.md

 ## Faculty-wise Distribution of Data:

 - The bar graph and pie chart show the count and percentage distribution of sessions handled by different resource persons.
-- Mrs. Akshara Sasidharan and Mrs. Veena A Kumar appear to have the highest number of sessions, with Mrs. Gayathri J L and Dr. Anju Pratap having a smaller share.
+- Mrs. Akshara Sasidharan and Mrs. Gayathri J L appear to have the highest number of sessions, with Mrs. Gayathri J L and Dr. Anju Pratap having a smaller share.

    ![Faculty-Wise Distribution of Feedback](figures/fig1.png)